SamuelPickering/hello-world/README.md

 # hello-world
 hello world git lab
-This the hello-world lab used to practice using github trying using mark down styles 💀
+This the hello-world lab used to practice using github. try using mark down styles 💀